MSOE-CPE2600/multiprocessing-turney-Ezan12/README.md

 3. Discussion

 The graph shows adding more processes to a program doesn't always speed up the run time.
 Although there was a signifcant difference going from 1 to 5 processes, we didn't really see that same change going from 10 to 20.
 This is probably because of the systems limited number of cores.
-Once all cores are in use, adding more processes just gives the system more overhead to handle all the different processes, rather than adding more speed.
+Once all cores are in use, adding more processes just gives the system more overhead to deal with, rather than adding more speed.